msiemens/tinydb/docs/usage.rst

 .. hint:: You can set ``cache_size`` to ``None`` to make the cache unlimited in size.
 Also, you can set ``cache_size`` to 0 to disable it.

+.. hint:: The TinyDB query cache doesn't check if the underlying storage that the database uses has been modified by an external process.
+In this case the query cache may return outdated results.
+To clear the cache and read data from the storage again you can use ``db.clear_cache()``.

 .. hint:: When using an unlimited cache size and ``test()`` queries, TinyDB will store a reference to the test function.
 As a result of that behavior long-running applications that use ``lambda`` functions as a test function